davidpots/playsongnotes/myaccount.md

 About me and Song Notes:

 - My name is David Potsiadlo (David Pots), and "Song Notes" is the name of my business/brand/project where I create educational guitar lessons.
-My website for this project is playsongnotes.com -- which is the best place to search all my lessons.
+My official website for this project is playsongnotes.com -- which is the best place to search all my lessons.

 About membership and Patreon: